sheilasaia/paper-pao-review/README.md

 **Brief Dataset Description**

-This GitHub repository was created to provide access to collected data, analysis code, and other information associated with the paper by Saia et al. titled, *A Critical Review of Polyphosphate and Polyphosphate Accumulating Organisms for Agricultural Water Quality Management* in Environmental Science & Technology (XXXX, preprint: https://eartharxiv.org/repository/view/1132/).
+This GitHub repository was created to provide access to collected data, analysis code, and other information associated with the paper by Saia et al. titled, *Critical Review of Polyphosphate and Polyphosphate Accumulating Organisms for Agricultural Water Quality Management* in Environmental Science & Technology (XXXX, preprint: https://eartharxiv.org/repository/view/1132/).

 **Dataset Contact Information**<br>
 Name: Sheila Saia<br>